d-xo/multi/README.md

 ## Lifecycle

-Proposals can be created by any signer via a call to `propose(usr, tag, data)`.
-This assigns a nonce.

-Once proposed, signers can approve a proposal via a call to `confirm(usr, tag, data, nonce)`.
+signers can confirm a proposal via a call to `confirm(usr, tag, data, nonce)`.

 Once the approval threshold has been met, anyone can execute the proposal via a call to `exec(usr, tag, data, nonce)`.